vijay176us/istio-workshop-solo/istio-expert/03-multi-tenancy.md

       credentialName: web-api-cert
 ```

+The `web-api-gateway` resource is for team A. For the `hosts` field where it defines that when traffic arrives for `web-api.istioinaction.io`, the routing behavior must be defined in the `web-api-ns` namespace which is owned by team A.

 Review the gateway resources for team B and C, you'll notice the similar host configuration along with unique credential for the hostname:

 ```bash